Many calorie-rich drinks are not good for ketogenic diets. Find out whether kombucha is keto-friendly or not and what alternatives you have.

-It may be possible but combined with the other foods in your diet the 11 grams of net carbs in a glass of kombucha is likely enough to kick you out of ketosis.
+In combination with a reasonable amount of food, the 9.6 grams of carbs in one glass of kombucha is likely enough to kick you out of ketosis.

 Substitutes for kombucha on keto

-If you are looking for more keto-friendly fermented foods some possible substitutes include pickles, kimchi, and sauerkraut.
+If you are looking for more keto-friendly fermented foods, a few potential substitutes include pickles, kimchi, and sauerkraut.